pimoroni/picade/README.md

-picade
+Picade
 ======

 All Picade related designs and documents.

-/controller-pcb-eagle contains the Eagle files for the Picade controller PCB
+- **eagle**: contains the Eagle files for the Picade controller
+- **software**: contains the Arduino code for the Picade controller